uclanlp/PU-Learning-for-Word-Embedding/README.md

 To reproduce result on text8 dataset, please run demo.sh file.
 It could automatically generate all results on the text8 dataset in our paper.

+> To run the code, please use python 2.7.

 - ### Data

 We provide the testsets in four different languages: English, Czech, Danish and Dutch.
 Testsets in Czech, Danish and Dutch are translated into English by Google Translation API.
 They are in the testsets_in_different_languages folder.